How is Assertio Holdings Inc.'s (NASDAQ: ASRT) stock expected to perform amid current market woes? - The Dwinnex

 Ratios:

-We take a closer look at ASRT’s different ratios to gain a better understanding of the stock.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 5.01 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 4.14.
+Our goal is to gain a better understanding of ASRT by taking a closer look at its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 4.24 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 3.50.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.20 and its Current Ratio is at 1.40.
 In the meantime, Its Debt-to-Equity ratio is 0.30 whereas as Long-Term Debt/Eq ratio is at 0.29.

 Upgrades & Downgrades